 Appropriately selecting the set and ordering of refactoring methods will require evaluations of the strengths of each combination within specific user constraints.
 The combination of user needs and data characteristics will require an autonomic controller to select the refactoring method.
 For example, a delta compression such as using the Linear Auditor will benefit greatly from an initial refactoring into multiple precision bins (since minor noise in the bins for higher order bits will be smoothed out).
 However, if the user requirement is that all data must be accessed at maximum precision, the additional work for precision based refactoring is unnecessary.

 Linked Data Abstraction

+Separate from the resource and performance impact of refactoring on the data intensive application, is the increased complexity of the organization and structure of the stored data.
+To be able to provide users with a compelling case for adopting this approach, a succinct data abstraction is required.
+This data abstraction must be able to provide a coherent view of discrete blocks of data, with each block having passed through multiple refactoring functions.
+Moreover, as the system makes decision on moving the various blocks based on importance and utility, the abstraction must be able to encapsulate the location of the blocks and allow a common API to access the data transparently.
+We are building this abstraction on the current ADIOS data abstraction which creates separate blocks for each process in a parallel cohort.
+We will extend this with deep links and attributes that describe the type and parameters of the refactoring operation.
+Achieving this combination of transparent data access with a performant middleware system will be one of the key challenges that will need to be solved to provide a usable data platform for exascale applications.

 Managing data lifecycle